 WILLCOX, B. J., WILLCOX, D. C., TODORIKI, H., FUJIYOSHI, A., YANO, K., HE, Q., CURB, J. D. and SUZUKI, M. (2007), Caloric Restriction, the Traditional Okinawan Diet, and Healthy Aging.
 Annals of the New York Academy of Sciences, 1114: 434–455. doi:10.1196/annals.1396.037.
 Available Online.

 This article does not provide medical advice and is intended for informational purposes only.
 Never disregard professional medical advice or delay in seeking it because of something you have read in this article.
 The information provided in this article should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 Call 911 or equivalent hotline for all medical emergencies.
 Consult a licensed and qualified physician for the diagnosis and treatment of any and all medical conditions.
-Call 911, or an equivalent emergency hotline number, for all medical emergencies.
 Experimental therapies carry a much higher risk than FDA-approved ones.
 Furthermore, experimental drugs & therapies pose a higher risk of side-effects that could harm your health, due to the uncertainties inherent in clinical research involving new medical products.
 This article is not intended to endorse companies, organizations or products.
 Specific company names or brands mentioned or depicted herein are for illustration purposes only and do not constitute endorsements of those organizations or their products.
 Links to other websites are provided for information only, and they do not constitute endorsements.